-We are a team of over ten strong of graduate and undergraduate research education in fire safety with emphasis on applied research.
-This website’s purpose is to make our research and related engineering interests readily available to the public.
+We are a team of ten graduate and undergraduate research students focusing on education in fire safety with emphasis on applied research.
+This website’s purpose is to make our research and related engineering interests readily available to the public.– YorkU Fire Team

 Our team is active in various international collaborations and student exchanges related to fire safety engineering research with the University of Canterbury in New Zealand, Imperial College London in the United Kingdom, CERIB in France, and NIST in the USA.
-Our principle industry collaborators are the consulting firms Arup (Human behaviour in emergencies such as fire) and Entuitive (structural fire engineering).
+Our principle industry collaborators are the consulting firms Arup and Entuitive.

 Teaching and Education